pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 This folder holds code for [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf) and adapted to run it in LITS dataset.

-The parts that where changed to be able to run it in Polyaxon and LITS data set there is a commet that says `# CHANGE`
+The parts that where changed to be able to run it in Polyaxon and LITS data set there is a commet that says `# CHANGE` The code is able to run it locally or in polyaxon.
+However, is recommend it to run it in polyaxon for better performance.

 ## Usage